-Like many upper-middle and high income countries, the PRC is experiencing an aging population.
-Declining birthrates and a longer life expectancy mean the share of elderly population continues to grow steadily, requiring more family and public resources.
-ADB is working with PRC to build a three-tiered elderly care system that provides care at home, the community, and at institutions.
+The Asian Development Bank (ADB) is working with the provincial government of Guangxi in China to design a three-tiered elderly care system that provides care at home, in the community, and at institutions.
 This system will integrate elderly care services with health care.
-ADB wanted to demonstrate the economic and financial viability of an elderly care facility in Guangxi as a public-private partnership.
+ADB wanted to assess the economic viability of procuring such a facility as a public-private partnership (PPP).

 DHInfrastructure reviewed surveys that assessed the demand for home- and community-based elder care services.
-The responses, as well as other data that DHInfrastructure collected, was used to conduct a demand analysis for elder care.
-DHInfrastructure then conducted an economic cost-benefit analysis of the proposed public-private partnership that compared the viability of the project to alternatives.
-DHInfrastructure then advised ADB on the economic, financial, and institutional sustainability of the project, highlighting any risks and sensitivities to changes in demand forecasting.
+The survey responses were used to forecast demand for elder care facilities.
+We then conducted a cost-benefit analysis of the proposed PPP that assessed the economic viability of the project and modeled sensitivities to changes in assumptions.